ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

     Notice that there are two options groups in the unfolded list:

     - **`Linux` options**\
-      Networking technology included in the Linux kernel, meaning that it's already available in your PVE system.
+      Networking technology included in the Linux kernel, meaning that it is already available in your PVE system.

     - **`OVS` options**\
       Relative to **Open vSwitch** technology.
-Since it's not installed in your system, these options won't work in your setup.
+Since it is not installed in your system, these options cannot work in your setup.

-      > [!NOTE]
-      > If you want to know how to enable the OVS technology in your system, check the [**G910** appendix chapter](G910%20-%20Appendix%2010%20~%20Setting%20up%20virtual%20network%20with%20Open%20vSwitch.md).

-2. Click on the `Linux Bridge` option and you'll meet the `Create: Linux Bridge` form window:
+2. Click on the `Linux Bridge` option to raise the `Create: Linux Bridge` form window:

     ![Create Linux Bridge form window](images/g017/pve_node_system_network_create_linux_bridge.webp "Create Linux Bridge form window")